liltrendi/ai-text-generator-challenge/README.md

 ## :warning: License

 Distributed under the MIT license.
-See LICENSE.txt for more information.
+See LICENSE for more information.

 <!-- Contact -->